digital-cargo/good-practice-eCommerce/README.md

 - **Vendor-specific implementations**: This document focuses on the standard itself and does not address specific third-party tools or solutions.
 - **Complete technical specifications**: This document focuses solely on the ONE Record aspects pertinent to eCommerce data sharing and doesn't encompass the entire technical breadth of the standard.

-This guide is based on the published ONE Record specifications prevalent as of `xxxx-xx-xx`.
+This guide is based on the published ONE Record specifications prevalent as of `2025-07`.
 As the industry evolves, it is imperative for stakeholders to keep up to date on subsequent versions or changes to the standard.

 **Target audience**